lunadigital/btoa/README.md

 BtoA is an unofficial Blender add-on for Autodesk's Arnold render engine.

+### Developer Update ###

+Hey all!
+I know it's been about a week since our last code push - there are a couple of reasons for that.
+We were wrapping up a handful of projects at Luna Digital, so I didn't have time to work on this throughout the week.
+On top of that, the next big dev focus is on materials, which is no small task in itself.
+I've been working through setting up the custom nodes system, plus implementing a basic UI to create and edit new materials.
+I should hopefully be able to push something functional by mid-week (first week of Feb).
+Thanks for the continued support!

 ### Current functionality ###

 ![Blender scene rendered in Arnold](https://bitbucket.org/luna-digital/btoa/raw/9682a2886a11e27cdc810ea479c32f4cd4822860/examples/polygonal_geometry.jpg)